eclipse-tractusx/digital-product-pass/README.md

 #### Method 2: With Docker

-The Dockerfile is located in root directory of the project.
+The Dockerfile is located in the project root directory.

 ```bash
 # build docker image